OpenNebula/docs/source/advanced_administration/scalability/suns_advance.rst

 -  Isolating the access from Web clients to the Sunstone server.
 This can be achieved by deploying the Sunstone server in a separated machine.
 -  Improve the scalability of the server for large user pools.
 Usually deploying sunstone in a separate application container in one or more hosts.

+Check also the :ref:`api scalability guide <one_scalability_api_tuning>` as these of the tips also have an impact on Sunstone performance.

 Deploying Sunstone in a Different Machine
 =========================================